Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

 \subsection{Related works}

-In this section, we mainly review continuous relaxation approaches to yield good approximate solutions with desirable lower bounds or feasible solutions with desirable upper bounds, and will not introduce the exact methods (see, e.g., \cite{Adams07,Fischetti12}) and the heuristic methods (see, e.g., \cite{Stutzle06,Pardalos94,Taillard91,Burkard13}).
-By the Birkhoff-von Neumann theorem, the convex hull of $\mathcal{P}_{\!n}$ is the set of doubly stochastic matrices $\mathcal{D}_{\!n}$.
-The first class of continuous relaxation methods is developed by the quadratic program
+Consider that the forthcoming global exact penalties can be used to design relaxation methods for seeking an approximate feasible solution.
+We mainly review the relaxation methods to yield a feasible solution or an infeasible one whose objective value offers a lower bound for the optimal value.
+The first class is based on the problem obtained by replacing the discrete $\mathcal{P}$ with its convex hull $\mathcal{D}$:

-For example, Xia \cite{Xia10} proposed a Lagrangian smoothing algorithm by solving a sequence of $L_2$-regularization subproblems of \eqref{relaxation1} with dynamically decreasing regularization parameters.
-Motivated by $\mathcal{P}_{\!n}=\mathcal{D}_{\!n}\cap\{X\!\in\mathbb{R}^{n\times n}\ |\ \|X\|_0=n\}$, where $\|X\|_0$ denotes the number of nonzero entries of $X$, Jiang et al. \cite{JiangLW16} considered that the $L_0$-norm regularization problem of \eqref{relaxation1}, which was shown to possess the same global optimal solution set as \eqref{relaxation1}, and developed a regularization algorithm by the approximation model obtained by replacing the zero-norm $\|X\|_0$ with the $L_p$-norm.
-To deal with the nonconvex objective function of \eqref{relaxation1}, Zaslavskiy et al. \cite{Zaslavskiy09} and Liu et al. \cite{LiuQiao12} also proposed path-following algorithms by solving a sequence of convex combinations of convex and concave optimization problems over $\mathcal{D}_n$.
+For example, Xia \cite{Xia10} proposed a Lagrangian smoothing algorithm by solving a sequence of $L_2$-regularization subproblems of \eqref{relaxation1} with dynamically reducing the regularization parameter.
+Observing that $\mathcal{P}=\mathcal{D}\cap\{X\!\in\mathbb{R}^{n\times n}\ |\ \|X\|_0=n\}$, where $\|X\|_0$ is the zero-norm (the number of nonzero entries) of $X$, Jiang et al. \cite{JiangLW16} considered the $L_0$-norm regularization problem of \eqref{relaxation1} that was proved to have the same global optimal solution set as \eqref{relaxation1}, and developed a regularization algorithm by replacing the zero-norm $\|X\|_0$ with its $p$-norm approximation for $p\in(0,1)$.
+Zaslavskiy et al. \cite{Zaslavskiy09} and Liu et al. \cite{LiuQiao12} proposed path-following algorithms by solving a sequence of convex combinations of convex and concave optimization problems over the set $\mathcal{D}$.